Lotto: Secure Participant Selection against Adversarial Servers in Federated Learning: Client-Centric v.s. Server-Centric

 \section{Client-Centric v.s.
 Server-Centric}

-~ As indicated in~\cref{sec:design_random}, we consider the \texttt{Client-Centric} design as the primary approach for \system{}'s random selection, because it offers superior security guarantees in the context of multiple-round training.
-In order to measure the disparity, we focus on multiple-round DP training, where the privacy cost is contingent upon the client selected for the maximum number of times, assuming a fixed noise multiplier.
-With the \texttt{Client-Centric} approach, the server cannot determine which client will be selected in a specific round $r$ until the selection process takes place.
-Consequently, a malicious server cannot definitively identify the very participant who will turn out to be the most frequent candidates during the finalization of participants for each round.
-In other words, the server can only reserve it with some probability less than 1.
-In contrast, with the \texttt{Server-Centric} approach, the server can reserve the aforementioned client with certainty due to the predictability of the selection outcomes even before the training begins.
-As a result, compared to \texttt{Client-Centric}, \texttt{Server-Centric} provides the adversary with less randomness, which has implications for its security guarantees.
-More formally, when it comes to training with distributed DP, from Theorem~\ref{thm:security_random} we can derive the following corollary for \texttt{Server-Centric}:
+~ We consider \texttt{Client-Centric} as the primary approach for \system{}'s random selection as it offers superior security (\cref{sec:design_random}).
+We illustrate this with multiple-round DP training, where the privacy cost is contingent upon the client selected for the maximum number of times, assuming a fixed noise multiplier.
+With \texttt{Client-Centric}, the server cannot predict which client will be self-sampled the most frequently until the training stops.
+Therefore, the server cannot reserve this specific client for each round it reports to join to construct the worst-case privacy leakage.
+However, with \texttt{Server-Centric}, the server can predict the selection outcomes and reserve this client with certainty.
+Hence, \texttt{Server-Centric} provides the adversary with less randomness, as implied by the following corollary:

 \begin{corollary}[Controlled Privacy Cost in Distributed DP, II] Let $\pi$ be the distributed DP protocol parameterized by $\sigma$ and built atop SecAgg with aggregation threshold $t$.
 Given target $\delta$, an $R$-round FL training with $\pi$ and \system{}'s random selection (\texttt{Server-Centric}) achieves $(\epsilon, \delta)$-DP, where